busypeoples/revalidation/README.md

 `instantValidation`, while the first enables to define if the predicates functions are against all fields or only that one updated, the latter enables to turn dynamic validation on and off all together.
 This is it.
 Everything is up to the form implementer.

-__Revalidation__ enhances the wrapped Component by passing a `reValidation` prop containing a number of properties and functions to manage the state.
+__Revalidation__ enhances the wrapped Component by passing a `revalidation` prop containing a number of properties and functions to manage the state.
 There are no automatic field updates, validations or onsubmit actions, Revalidation doesn't how the form is implemented or how it should handlde user interactions.